Yallourn: Design

 The town was planned by A.R.
-La Gerche, the State Electricity Commission's Architect.
-(It was often mistakenly thought to have been designed by Walter Burley Griffin, who planned Canberra, Australia's capital city.)
+La Gerche, the SECV's Architect.
+It is sometimes mistakenly thought to have been designed by Walter Burley Griffin, who planned Canberra, Australia's capital city.

-The design of Yallourn incorporated lessons learnt from the early UK garden cities of Welwyn Garden City and Letchworth Garden City inspired by Ebenezer Howard.
-The design of Yallourn established a formal central square adjacent to the shopping area and a formal "Broadway" bounded by parks between the shopping area and railway station.
+The design of Yallourn incorporated lessons learnt from the early UK garden cities of Welwyn Garden City and Letchworth Garden City inspired by the work of Ebenezer Howard.
+It included a formal central square adjacent to the shopping area and a "Broadway" bounded by parks between the shopping area and railway station.
 The whole town area was surrounded by a green belt varying between native vegetation, open parkland and sporting and recreational complexes.

-The majority of the land and buildings, with the exception of the churches and several minor properties, were owned by the S.E.C.V.
-Residents were charged below market rentals and the S.E.C.V. adopted the role of paternalistic landlord in addition to its role as employer to the majority of the town's income earners.
+The majority of the land and buildings, with the churches and several minor properties as the exceptions, were owned by the SECV.
+The town was rapidly constructed and by 1927 was described in newspapers as a "model town" and "perfectly self-contained".

+Residents were charged below market rentals and the SECV adopted the role of paternalistic landlord in addition to its role as employer to the majority of the town's income earners.
 The conflicts this created caused continuing concern throughout the life of the town.
-For the majority of the town's life, citizen involvement was limited, residents being represented in their dealings with the S.E.C.V. by a Town Advisory Council that was established in 1947.
+For the majority of the town's life, citizen involvement was limited, residents being represented in their dealings with the SECV by a Town Advisory Council that was established in 1947.

 Houses within the town were constructed to a limited number of designs but these were varied by differing external detailing and surface finishes.
 A brick and tile manufacturing plant was built near the town and produced a characteristic terracotta roofing tile which was used to clad most homes.
 The pitch of the roof structure and overhanging eaves remained similar throughout the town, providing a common theme without the sameness characteristic of English garden city developments.
-The homes were placed on large plots, typically of 1000 m2, the design brief from General Sir John Monash, the initial S.E.C.V. chairman requiring that each plot should have sufficient land to permit the tenant to keep a horse and a garden.
+The homes were placed on large plots, typically of 1000 m2, the design brief from General Sir John Monash, the initial SECV chairman requiring that each plot should have sufficient land to permit the tenant to keep a horse and a garden.

-The town boasted outstanding public facilities many years in advance of similar rural or suburban communities of similar size, the majority funded by the S.E.C.V.
+The town boasted outstanding public facilities many years in advance of similar rural or suburban communities of similar size, the majority funded by the SECV.
 A close community spirit developed within the town, in part through enthusiastic usage of the excellent facilities.